apache/cordova-docs/www/docs/en/8.x/plugin_ref/spec.md

 ---------------- | ------------
 src(string) | *Required* <br/> Location of the file relative to `plugin.xml`.
-If the src file can't be found, the CLI stops and reverses the installation, issues a notification about the problem, and exits with a non-zero code. target(string) | Path to where the file will be copied in your directory. arch(string) <br/> ==windows== | Allowed values: `x86`, `x64` or `ARM`. <br/> Indicates that the file should only be included when building for the specified architecture. device-target <br/> ==windows== | Allowed values: `win` (or `windows`), `phone` or `all`. <br/> Indicates that the file should only be included when building for the specified target device type. versions <br/> ==windows== | Indicates that the file should only be included when building for versions that match the specified version string.
-Value can be any valid node semantic version range string. reference <br/> ==windows== | Indicates that the file should be referenced from the src rather than copied to the target destination.
+If the src file can't be found, the CLI stops and reverses the installation, issues a notification about the problem, and exits with a non-zero code. target(string) | Path to where the file will be copied in your directory. arch(string) <br/> {% cdv_platform windows %} | Allowed values: `x86`, `x64` or `ARM`. <br/> Indicates that the file should only be included when building for the specified architecture. device-target <br/> {% cdv_platform windows %} | Allowed values: `win` (or `windows`), `phone` or `all`. <br/> Indicates that the file should only be included when building for the specified target device type. versions <br/> {% cdv_platform windows %} | Indicates that the file should only be included when building for versions that match the specified version string.
+Value can be any valid node semantic version range string. reference <br/> {% cdv_platform windows %} | Indicates that the file should be referenced from the src rather than copied to the target destination.
 The file will appear in Visual Studio with the file name specified by target, however will point to the respective src, depending on the architecture.

 Examples: